JetBrains/space-dotnet-sdk/README.md

 The resulting `batch` will contain one page of results.
 To retrieve more To-Do items, we will have to make additional API calls.
 This gets cumbersome rather quickly, which is why API endpoints that return a `Batch<T>` also have an overload that supports `IAsyncEnumerable`.

 With the `IAsyncEnumerable` overload for these endpoints, we can iterate over items that are returned.
-The underlying SpaceDotNet implementation will handle pagination and additional API calls for us.
+The underlying JetBrains.Space implementation will handle pagination and additional API calls for us.
 The same example as before, using the `IAsyncEnumerable` overload:

 ```csharp
 await foreach (var todo in _todoClient.GetAllTodoItemsAsyncEnumerable(